-I love reading The Setup where people share their tools and workflows.
+I love reading Uses This where people share their tools and workflows.
 I’ve sniped some great tools from their posts.
-And back in 2003 when I started the blog, one of my most popular posts was about the tools I’d moved over to as an Apple switcher and early adaptor.
+And back in 2004 when I started the blog, one of my most popular posts was about the tools I’d moved over to as an Apple switcher and early adopter.
 Time for a 2017 refresh post.

 The first thing that amazes me is how much the character of my desktop and tools have changed over a decade.
 I’ve also changed my tastes considerably to tool selection and usage.
 I’ve shifted over time to moving to simpler, well-designed tools, with a much greater emphasis on text formats and simpler syncing and future-proofing, as well as adding much fewer things judiciously rather than trying to jumping to the next shiny thing unless it has a clear and compelling value over my current stack in productivity or problems it can solve.

 I don’t really use the Dock for starting apps though I’ve never been able to come to grips with it not being on the desktop.
 The primary way I launch apps is via the excellent Alfred.

 Alfred ends up replacing Quicksilver for me (I